Compare Insurance Quotes

 - Motor Truck Cargo

 - Combined Single Limits up to $1 million

-AIC doesn’t offer online quoting, but will direct you to an agent who can provide a quote.
-Due to the lack of quoting service and the fact that the company doesn’t write insurance in our rate test states, we aren’t able to provide a rate comparison.
+AIC does not offer online quoting, and instead will direct you to an agent who can provide a quote.
+Due to the lack of quoting service and the fact that the company doesn’t write insurance in our rate test states, we are unable to provide a rate comparison.

-The company promises low rates, but writes policies only through agents, which generally points to higher premiums than direct buy companies.
+The company promises low rates, however they write policies only through agents, which generally points to higher premiums than direct buy companies.
 Furthermore, small regional insurers rarely come in at premium levels that can compare to the larger national companies.